- Solid tourmaline ceramic plates smooth frizz and flyaways

 - 3-year warranty

-- The auto temperature setting (365°F) may be inadequate for some hair types
+- Single temperature setting (365°F) may be inadequate for some hair types

 Babyliss PRO is a well-known brand for quality straighteners and curlers.
 It’s hard to go wrong with any of their flat irons, but the Nano Titanium-Plated Ultra-Thin is particularly good for those with coarse, thick, or just plain stubborn curls that don’t like to be straightened.

 This baby gets super hot – up to 450°F – and you do need to be careful because the outer housing also gets hot behind the plates.
 Keep that in mind while using (or to be safe, wear a protective glove).

 The Ultra-Thin is nice because it’s very lightweight (1 lb.) so you don’t end up with sore arms after straightening your hair.
 The thin casing is great for getting close to your roots as well as between and around sections of hair if you do a couple of mini-passes near your scalp before pulling through the full length of your strands.

 Another nice feature is that it has longer plates than other flat irons (5” vs. ~4” or less on standard straighteners).
 The extended length can process larger sections of hair at a time, making it more efficient.
 Some people find the extended plates unwieldy, though.

 - Slim, lightweight design is easy to hold and less tiring to use for extended periods

 - Thin profile allows you to get close to your scalp

 - 50 adjustable temperature settings up to 450°F